Images & Graphics

 Need assistance with image optimization?
 Submit a project request, and the web team will be happy to help.

-• concise and descriptive.
+• concise.
 Alt-text should be as short as possible, but as long as it needs to be.

 • ended with a period.
-This will make a screen reader pause a bit after the last word, creating a better UX.
+This will make a screen reader pause after the last word, creating a better UX.

 • context dependant.
 Think about why you are using a particular image in the context you are using it.

-• Avoid using the title attribute.
-Although it may be useful to sighted users to see the title popup over an image, the title attribute does not work well in all assistive technologies.
+• Avoid using the title field.
+Although it may be useful to sighted users to see the title popup over an image, the title field does not work well in all assistive technologies.
 It should be avoided all together.

 • Be mindful of charts and graphs.
-The data in the chart or graph will not be conveyed to AT.
-So you’ll need to ensure that the content is transcribed if it’s not already on the page in another form.
+The data in the chart or graph will not be conveyed to assistive technology.
+Ensure that the content is transcribed if it’s not already on the page in another form.

 • Avoid using chatGPT.
 Although it may be convenient, AI cannot yet provide meaningful text descriptions like humans can.